dustinpfister/blog_posts/_posts/python-standard-library-inspect.md

         print('')
 ```

-## 3 - Get current frame
+## 3 - Get The current frame object

 One thing I might need to do now and then in python is to get the current call stack frame.
-So far it seems like this is something that I need to do in order to get a path to the current script that is being called.
+So far it seems like this is something that I need to do in order to get a path to the current script that is being called, however I am sure that there are many other examples where I might need to work with frame objects.

 ### 3.1 - Basic get current frame example

+The inspect.currentframe method is one way to go about getting a frame object.

 ```python
 import inspect